 Austria stands at the political, geographical, and cultural crossroads of Eastern and Western Europe.
 The program is based in the Austrian capital Vienna, once the capital of the Austro-Hungarian Empire.
 Vienna is renowned for its cultural offerings and the program’s courses in music, art, history, and psychology take advantage of this unique environment.
-The St. Lawrence Program is offered in cooperation with the Austro-American Institute of Education (www.amerika-institut.at).
-AAIE was the first cultural institute to promote American-Austrian academic exchange.
-Upon arrival, students spend an orientation week in an Alpine village and also participate on a study tour to locations such as Poland, Germany and the Czech Republic.
+The St. Lawrence Program is offered in cooperation with the Austro-American Institute of Education ((AAIE), www.amerika-institut.at).
+AAIE, which was the first cultural institute to promote American-Austrian academic exchange, celebrates its 90th anniversary in 2016.
+Please note that the number of students attending this program is limited and admission is highly competitive

 - Based in Vienna